Quadtree/ue4util/README.md

 Directives:

 * `extends(parentName)` - Putting one of these in a cpp file indicates this is a class.
 The U/A etc will be derived from the parent name.
+Note that the value of "FStruct" is special.
+This denotes a structure with no superclass.
 * `im(className)` - Imports the given class.
 Doesn't actually do anything, as classes appearing are always imported by default.
 * `blueprintEvent(functionName)` - Creates a new member that is a blueprint implementable event.
 * `prop(mods type propertyName)` - Creates a new property.
 Mods are the usual ones like BlueprintReadWrite or something.
 There are a few special ones: